This is the #1 question new joiners ask at Culture Amp

 We have four offices - Melbourne, San Francisco, New York, and London.
 So it’s important for people to find ways to create relationships outside the office they’re based in.

-While we're a pretty fluid, agile and open company, it makes it hard to do wayfaring and know who has what bit of information.
-It can be overwhelming to new people but everybody needs to find ways to connect with people outside their office.
+While we're a pretty fluid, agile, and open company, it is hard to know who has what information.
+It can be overwhelming to new people, but everybody needs to find ways to connect with people outside their office.
 There’s no one office where the majority of value or experience sits.

-It's extremely hard to make those connections.
-When people come in they learn, listen and pay attention but connecting with people outside of their office takes time and effort.
+It's tough to make those connections.
+When people come in, they learn, listen and pay attention, but connecting with people outside their office takes time and effort.
 It means taking calls at odd hours.
 Part of the reason I give this advice is to give people a reason to try a bit longer and not give up just because it’s hard.

 Lots of people do this well.
 Some do this because they have natural empathy.
-They may be in one office but they’re always thinking about how they can bring in this person here or that person over there.
-Then there are other people are just naturally curious.
+They may be in one office, but they’re always thinking about how they can bring in this person here or that person over there.
+Then other people are just naturally curious.
 They connect with people and are always willing to reach out and find out about things.

-We also encourage people to connect by joining things like our Camper Coffee Lottery.
+We also encourage people to connect by joining our Camper Coffee Lottery.
 This is powered by a Slackbot called Donut that connects people who might not otherwise meet.

 2. Spend time with the product

-The other piece of advice that I give new people is to not neglect their time with the product.
+The other piece of advice that I give new people is not to neglect their time with the product.
 There are so many things that you need to do to be successful in your role that it's easy for weeks to go by without actually using our platform.
-But there’s no better way to do any role in this company than to become better at understanding the actual product.
+But there’s no better way to do any role in this company than to better understand the actual product.

-We use our platform internally for a lot of things and I always tell people to go in an look at new results themselves or come up with questions and see if they can answer them.
-Our product team also deliver regular updates and communications so people can stay up-to-date with new changes.
+We use our platform internally for many things, and I always tell people to go in and look at new results themselves or come up with questions and see if they can answer them.
+Our product team also delivers regular updates and communications so people can stay up-to-date with new changes.

-We now have over 230 people and are adding about 15 new people a month.
-As we continue to grow it becomes even more important for people to connect with others around the world and to spend as much time with our product as possible.
+We now have over 230 people and add about 15 new people monthly.
+As we continue to grow, it becomes even more critical for people to connect with others around the world and to spend as much time with our product as possible.